 Next Steps Before You Request a Production Quote

-How long should sampling and approval usually take?
+How long does sampling take?